Professional Certificates Program

 11. Can I get a copy of my POST Professional Certificate(s)?

-To receive a copy of a POST Professional Certificate, please request for reissuance online through an individuals PASS Account.
+To receive a copy of a POST Professional Certificate, you may download a PDF version online or request a hard copy reissuance online through an individual's PASS Account.
 Refer to question number 10 for information on how to create a PASS Account.
-Step by step PowerPoint guide (pptx) and MP4 video.
+Requests for reissuance of a hard copy certificate may take up to 45 days to process.
+Step by step instructions are in the Certificate Download How-To Guide (pdf).